Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Experiments

 \subsection{Main Results}

 The main results of the proposed model on the two datasets are illustrated in Table~\ref{table:main_results}.
 Firstly, our proposed method using SentBERT embedding can surpass the strong baseline $\tilde{\Theta}_{Full}^{A \shortrightarrow L}$ that uses all training samples in both GloVe-based and SentBERT-based text-similarity.
-For example, on the NER task, our SentBERT-based model has entity-F1 on the matched speech VoxPopuli2SLUE is 38.0\%, surpassing the full system that is 37.0\%.
-Besides, our method shows a significant reduction of training time from 225 hours to 6 hours and number of speech-text pairs from 18k to 5k, as our method uses 3\% of the full dataset size.
+For example, on the NER task, our SentBERT-based model achieved an entity-F1 score of 38.0\% on the matched speech VoxPopuli2SLUE dataset, surpassing the full system, which scored 37.0\%.
+Besides, our method shows a significant reduction of training time from 225 hours to 6 hours and number of speech-text pairs from 182k to 5k, as our method uses 2.7\% of the full dataset size.
 On the found speech MiniPS2SLURP, our SentBERT-based model achieves higher performance in both accuracy and F1 scores and higher training efficiency.
 For example, it improves 1.2 points in Entity F1 than $\tilde{\Theta}_{Full}^{A \shortrightarrow L}$ that uses 1.5 times of training time and data size of ours.

-Our performance gain is apparent when compared to$\tilde{\Theta}_{RSamp}^{A \shortrightarrow L}$, using a similar size of randomly sampled training data.
+Our performance gain is apparent when compared to $\tilde{\Theta}_{RSamp}^{A \shortrightarrow L}$, using a similar size of randomly sampled training data.
 In such a case, entity F1 scores on two datasets drop by around 1 and 2 percents compared to our GloVe-based and SentBERT-based methods, respectively.